 Here’s another picture with the phone’s HDR Mode

 At night, both the auto mode and HDR produce almost identical pictures, as seen in the images below:

-OPPO A3s is your run of the mill entry-level smartphone which comes with good looking design, bright display, and great day-to-day performance.
-The phone’s camera is capable of taking some decent pictures in daylight but tends to lose details of far away objects.
+OPPO A3s is your run-of-the-mill entry-level smartphone, which comes with good looking design, bright display, and great day-to-day performance.
+The phone’s camera is capable of taking some decent pictures in daylight but tends to lose details of faraway objects.